Include peers and siblings strategy

 - Use AAC to talk about what the user is attending to or doing.

 - Give your user extra time to initiate or respond.
 Remember that communication takes many forms.
 Respond to any communication, not just speech or AAC.
 If the user uses a different strategy, use AAC to reflect what they expressed.

 - Position yourself at the user's physical level and face them.

 - Offer choices.
 Options give the AAC user control and a way to direct the activity.

 - If the AAC user gets upset or seems stressed, stop and take a minute to examine again.

 Are you still following their lead?
 Have you started directing things?
 What are they communicating to you?
 Recognize their feelings using AAC.

--Your connection with the AAC user is the most important.
-It's ok if the user loses interest or moves on to something else.
+- Your connection with the AAC user is the most important.
+It's okay if the user loses interest or moves on to something else.
 You can follow them or take a break.

 Here is another important strategy for teaching AAC: Verbal Referencing.

-Verbal Referencing is a method in which a communication partner or assistant describes what a learner is doing and his/her interpretation of the learner's action.
-Verbal referencing is incredibly powerful for those learning to use AAC when it's used in conjunction with aided language or modeling.
+Verbal Referencing is a method in which a communication partner or assistant describes what a learner is doing and their interpretation of the learner's action.
+Verbal referencing is incredibly powerful for those learning to use AAC when used in conjunction with aided language or modeling.

 • describe the communication behavior you see